skolenik/TSE_diagram/TSE Groves Lyberg 2010 diagram.md

   style Respondents fill:#fff,stroke:#333,stroke-width:3px
 ```

-If you are concerned with other sources of error, you can just add more arrows to this diagram at your pleasure!
+If you are concerned with other sources of error, you can just add more arrows to this diagram as you see fit!

 ```mermaid
 graph TB